SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - Improved Adaptive Algorithm for Scalable Active Learning with Weak Labeler [2022]
 - ActiveLab: Active Learning with Re-Labeling by Multiple Annotators [2023]

+## LLMs as Annotators

+- LLMAAA: Making Large Language Models as Active Annotators [2023]
+- Interactive Multi-fidelity Learning for Cost-effective Adaptation of Language Model with Sparse Human Supervision [2023, NeurIPS]

 # The considerations of the scale

 When the scale of the problem is large, AL will face several practical problems.